-The chart on the next page depicts the three primary cash incentive programs conducted during FY 2018.
+The chart on the next page depicts the three primary cash incentive programs conducted during FY 2019.
 It illustrates the retailer payments made and the related incremental sales impact of each program.
-The decline in incremental sales for Program #26 can be attributed to a revision in the sales goal minimum up from a long-standing 13-week total of \$3,000 to align closer to state average weekly sales of \$4,500-\$4,800, a 13-week total of \$58,500.
-One result of the new minimum was a lower participation rate, thus lower incremental sales overall for the program.
-The new minimum will be implemented for future programs and results monitored for any effect on revenue to the state.
+Fluctuations in incremental sales when compared to prior years for individual programs may be attributed to revisions in the minimum sales goal to align closer to state average weekly sales.
+Sales goal minimums will continue to be evaluated for future programs and results monitored for any effect on revenue to the state.

 The Texas Lottery is a leader in the U.S. lottery industry in utilizing a sales performance-based program for retailer incentives based on true same-store sales performance.
-As an industry leader in this area, the agency continually evaluates its incentive programs to ensure their design is appealing to retailers, resulting in increased levels of participation, sales and revenue performance.
+As an industry leader in this area, the agency continually evaluates its incentive programs to ensure their design is appealing to retailers, resulting in increased sales and revenue performance.

-FY 2018 Retailer Cash Incentive Programs Incremental Sales and Retailer Payments
+FY 2019 Retailer Cash Incentive Programs Incremental Sales and Retailer Payments